mpv-player/mpv/DOCS/man/vo.rst

         xor
             Positionally stable arithmetic xor based dither

-    ``--vo-sixel-width=<width>``  ``--vo-sixel-height=<height>``
-        The output video resolution will be set to width and height These default to 320x240 if not set.
-The terminal window must be bigger than this resolution to have smooth playback.
-        Additionally the last row will be a blank line and can't be used to display pixel data.

-    ``--vo-sixel-fixedpalette=<0|1>`` (default: 0)
+    ``--vo-sixel-fixedpalette=<yes|no>`` (default: yes)
         Use libsixel's built-in static palette using the XTERM256 profile for dither.
 Fixed palette uses 256 colors for dithering.
+Note that using ``no`` (at the time of writing) will slow down ``xterm``.

     ``--vo-sixel-reqcolors=<colors>`` (default: 256)
-        Setup libsixel to use required number of colors for dynamic palette.
+        Set up libsixel to use required number of colors for dynamic palette.
-        This value depends on the console as well.
-Xterm supports 256.
+        This value depends on the terminal emulator as well.
+Xterm supports 256 colors.
 Can set this to a lower value for faster performance.
         This option has no effect if fixed palette is used.

-    ``--vo-sixel-color-threshold=<threshold>`` (default: 0)
-        This threshold value is used in dynamic palette mode to recompute the palette based on the scene changes.

-    ``--vo-sixel-offset-top=<top>`` (default: 1)
-        The output video playback will start from the specified row number.
-        If this is greater than 1, then those many rows will be skipped.
-        This option can be used to shift video below in the terminal.
-        If it is greater than number of rows in terminal, then it is ignored.

-    ``--vo-sixel-offset-left=<left>`` (default: 1)
+    ``--vo-sixel-threshold=<threshold>`` (default: -1)
-        The output video playback will start from the specified column number.
-        If this is greater than 1, then those many columns will be skipped.
-        This option can be used to shift video to the right in the terminal.
-        If it is greater than number of columns in terminal, then it is ignored.
+        When using a dynamic palette, defines the threshold to change the palette - as percentage of the number of colors, e.g. 20 will change the palette when the number of colors changed by 20%.
+It's a simple measure to reduce the number of palette changes, because it can be slow in some terminals (``xterm``), however, it seems that in ``mlterm`` it causes image corruption.
+The default (-1) will change the palette on every frame and will have better quality, and no corruption in ``mlterm``.

 ``image``
     Output each frame into an image file in the current directory.
 Each file